 Please contact our advertising representative Sanja Pearce by e-mail at [email protected].

 If you have a new product that would be of interest to filmmakers, please e-mail your press release to [email protected] and include all of your contact information, as well as at least one photo of your product.
 (Photos must be JPEGs of at least 300 dpi measuring no less than 4" x 6".)
 This content is generally published in the AC website first, and then a curated selection is printed in the magazine.
 Note that magazine editorial content is organized roughly three months ahead of publication, so press releases are not published immediately.
-Furthermore, not all press releases submitted will be published.
+Note that not all press releases submitted will be published.

 Competition for editorial coverage in AC is very keen, and we are most interested in productions that will be distributed or otherwise exhibited in the U.S., where most of our readers are located.
 If you have a well-shot project that meets that requirement, the best first step is to show it to us.
 Send us details about L.A. screenings or a screening link at [email protected], or mail us a DVD: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
 Be sure to include your contact information (or, if you are not the cinematographer, the cinematographer’s contact information).
 We are unable to personally acknowledge DVD submissions, and they will only be returned if you include a self-addressed, postage-paid mailer.

 Can I write for American Cinematographer?

 Letters can be submitted by mail to AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028 by email to [email protected].
 Please include your name, address and daytime telephone number.
 If we publish your letter, we reserve the right to edit it for length and clarity.